Performance review season can be a daunting period for both management and employees.

 When creating an effective assessment, it’s important to include the following:

-- Calculate an overall rating for the employee; although a manager will be highlighting both the strengths and weaknesses of an employee’s behaviour, it will aide the employee’s morale to communicate how the employee averaged on this rating scale.
+- Calculate an overall rating for the employee; although a manager will be highlighting both the strengths and weaknesses of an employee’s behavior, it will aid the employee’s morale to communicate how the employee averaged on this rating scale.

-Based on my involvement on building out our own effective performance review process at Venngage, I suggest taking the following steps into consideration when constructing a performance review:
+Based on my involvement in building out our own effective performance review process at Venngage, I suggest taking the following steps into consideration when constructing a performance review:

 1. Set expectations early